Alyaqin99/Alyaqin99/README.md

-#this is my project
+# cs1234 - software engineering
+## course project
-this is test
+this is a testing project for demo .